cesun00/dev-neo/content/web/css/misc.md

 - `px`: a CSS pixels

     > The reference pixel is the visual angle of one pixel on a device with a pixel density of 96 DPI and a distance from the reader of an arm’s length.

+    which implies
+    1. multiple device pixels for printers and high-resolution screens, one CSS pixel

+- `cm`: centimeters.
+Browser must be
+- `mm`:
+- `Q`:
+- `in`:
+- `pc`:
+- `pt`:

+> Style sheets that use relative length units can more easily scale from one output environment to another.

+Advance measure: the length of a character box in either horizontal or verticle direction, depending on the current writing direction.

+e.g. For most monospace fonts, the advance measure of `0` is larger in top-to-bottom writing mode than in the left-to-right mode.

+Relative units:
+- `cap`: nominal height of capital letters
+- `ch`: the advance measure of the glyph `0` of the element's font.
+- `em`: `font-size` of the element resolved to
+    - note that using `em`-unit value for `font-size` itself is permitted, and
+- `ex`: x-height (i.e. height of the glyph `x`) of the element's font;
+- `ic`: advance measure of the `水` (U+6C34, a CJK character) glyph.
+- `lh`: